 Your credit score.

-Your credit score has an impact on your home insurance rates because insurance companies see your credit score as an indicator of risk.
+Your credit score can have an impact on your home insurance rates because insurance companies see your credit score as an indicator of risk.
 A good credit score means that you’re a lower risk (and will most likely mean that you get lower home insurance rates) while a poor credit score means that you’re a higher risk (and will most likely get higher insurance rates.)
 See how that works?
 You may want to check your credit report for errors if possible and take steps to better your score prior to shopping for home insurance.